Ha Ling Peak: How to Hike This Canmore CLASSIC

 When is the Best Time To Hike Ha Ling Peak?

 Ha Ling is possible year-round, but attention must be paid to avalanche cycles in winter/spring.
-We’ve hiked Ha Ling a few times, most recently in early April and again in early May, so there are photos in this article from both times which are noted
+We’ve hiked Ha Ling a few times, most recently in early April and again in early May, so there are photos in this article from both times that are noted.

 A Pass is Needed to Hike in Kananaskis